zhouchao-ops/Qwen-Image/README.md

 <p>

 ## Introduction
-We are thrilled to release **Qwen-Image**, an image generation foundation model in the Qwen series that achieves significant advances in **complex text rendering** and **precise image editing**.
+We are thrilled to release **Qwen-Image**, a 20B MMDiT image foundation model that achieves significant advances in **complex text rendering** and **precise image editing**.
 Experiments show strong general capabilities in both image generation and editing, with exceptional performance in text rendering, especially for Chinese.

 ![](https://qianwen-res.oss-cn-beijing.aliyuncs.com/Qwen-Image/bench.png#center)